Painless Family Budgeting

 Once your expenses and income at least balance, start to think about your future.
 Do you want to save money to pay for your children’s college costs, do you need to start thinking about retirement, should you think about replacing your furnace?
 Decide what you need to plan for and then make room to save a little bit each month in your budget.

 Involving Your Kids

 It’s important to involve your kids in every step of the family budgeting process.
-Household budgeting is not a course taught in most high schools, so if you want your kids to know how to manage money, you need to teach them.
+If you want your kids to know how to manage money, you need to teach them.

 Explain what you are doing and why.
 Ask them to help track expenses.
 Kids love to rush home and write down the $9.25 you spent at the fast food drive-through.
 Ask them to help think of ways to cut corners.
-Instead of feeling deprived and depressed about cutting back, make it a family project.
+Make it a family project.
 Kids will have fun thinking of ways to cut back and substitute less expensive options.
 For example, they may be excited about making some homemade gifts at the holidays instead of shopping or mixing up some lemonade instead of drinking soda.

 Show your kids the budget and ask them to help you follow it.
 Money isn’t such an abstract concept once kids see just how much is coming in and how much everything costs.

 Remember that a budget is like a diet.
 It’s best to stick to it most of the time, but sometimes you can go off it.
 Just find ways to compensate on other days to make up for it.
-Developing and maintaining a family budget can help all of you understand and work with money better.
+Developing and maintaining a family budget can help all of you understand and work with money more efficiently and responsibly.